Phlanka Logo

 CO Colour / Albedo

-The plugin reads all three colour channels (Red, Green, Blue) directly from Substance Painter's Base Color document channel.
+The base colour of the surface.
+Reads all three colour channels (R, G, B) directly from Substance Painter's Base Color document channel.
+Every DayZ asset needs a CO texture.

 Source